yesdog/Waterdog/README.md

 Waterdog provides native support for the Minecraft Bedrock protocols along with the existing java protocols.
 It is capable of using the ProtocolSupport PE encapsulation protocol over TCP, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, MiNET, and others.

+Waterdog supports online and offline authorization for Bedrock clients.
+Downstream servers are generally required to run in offline mode, having authorization secured through Waterdog.

 Waterfall focuses on three main areas:

 - **Stability**: Waterfall aims to be stable.
 We will achieve this through making the code base testable and discouraging practices that lead to proxy lag.